crpietschmann/VirtualRouter/readme.md

 [Download Virtual Router v1.0](https://github.com/crpietschmann/VirtualRouter/releases/download/v1.0/VIrtualRouterInstaller.msi)

-To install Virtual Router, you will also need to have [.NET Framework 3.5](https://www.microsoft.com/net/download/dotnet-framework/net35-sp1) installed on your Windows computer.
+> **Important:** To install Virtual Router, you will also need to have [.NET Framework 3.5](https://www.microsoft.com/net/download/dotnet-framework/net35-sp1) installed on your Windows computer.

+![Virtual Router screenshot](screenshot.png "Virtual Router screenshot")

 *For previous releases, you can find those located within the [`Release` folder](/Release) inside this repository.*

-![Virtual Router screenshot](screenshot.png "Virtual Router screenshot")

 ## Support Open Source and Free Software by Donating!